herontheb1rd/smc-speedtest/README.md

 (P.S.
 This is the 4th fucking time I'm editing this.
 I swear to god I should type this shit in lowercase so I won't get too fussy)
 (P.P.S It took me 2 fucking hours to not have a master branch and all I had to do was rename it in Android Studio fml)

+(23/7/19) Shit I've done:
+-Replaced MySQL/PHP with Firebase as it's much simpler AND doesn't require a credit card (literally did it in one day, lol) -Basic functionality is done

+Important stuff:
+-Adding the actual Speedtest thing.
+I can hopefully figure it out in 2 weeks (unlike last time)